 - 1) Introduce new marketing messaging to reinforce the authentic value provided by Cracker Barrel.
 We launched our "Handcrafted by Cracker Barrel" campaign with national cable television and spot radio advertising.
-We focused broadcast media support around our two peak sales periods, which are the holiday season (our second fiscal quarter) and the summer travel season (our fourth fiscal quarter).
-We believe indicators of the new advertising strategy's success include (i) three successive quarters of increased year-over-year traffic growth starting in the second quarter and (ii) out-performance of the Knapp-Track Casual Dining Index during the second, third and fourth quarters of 2012. - 2) Refine our menu and pricing to increase variety and everyday affordability.
+We focused broadcast media support around our two peak sales periods, which are the holiday season (our second fiscal quarter) and the summer travel season (our fourth fiscal quarter). - 2) Refine our menu and pricing to increase variety and everyday affordability.
 In the first quarter of the fiscal year, we introduced weekday \$5.99 Daily Lunch Specials which we believe drove an increase in weekday lunch sales and traffic over the course of the year.
-In the fourth quarter, we enhanced our salad offerings, reformulating all the salads on the menu and adding several new ones that will provide guests with additional healthier options alongside our traditional home-style fare.
+In the fourth quarter, we enhanced our salad offerings, reformulating all the salads on the menu and adding several new ones that will continue on the regular menu and provide guests with additional healthier options alongside our traditional home-style fare.

 - 3) Enhance the restaurant operating platform to sustainably improve the guest experience.
 Throughout the fiscal year, we made improvements to our core operations to enable our employees to provide a great Cracker Barrel experience to our guests.
 These improvements included changes in processes and procedures and the installation of new equipment and technology.
-The success of our efforts to enhance the operating platform was validated by our higher year-over-year overall guest satisfaction scores during fiscal 2012.
-We also achieved organizational highs for the following categories: overall value, taste of the food, temperature of the food, attentiveness of server, speed of receiving order, friendliness of server, cleanliness of dining area, friendliness of host/hostess, retail service, and timeliness/efficiency in check out.
 In addition, we set a company sales record on Thanksgiving-which we then were able to improve upon with a record-breaking Mother's Day. - 4) Drive retail sales using innovative tactics, with a focus on delivering value and creating a further connection to the brand for our guests.
 Further defining the distinctive Cracker Barrel experience, we focused on merchandising our stores with unique and nostalgic items.
 We saw growth throughout the year in one of our strongest categories, apparel and accessories.
-We also developed and grew proprietary product lines, including our branded ButterfliesTM doll line, a unique and fun collection featuring \$19.99 dolls with their own personalities, stories, and accessories.
+We also developed and grew proprietary product lines, including our branded Butterflies doll line, a unique and fun collection featuring \$19.99 dolls with their own personalities, stories, and accessories.
 In May 2012, we hired a new Senior Vice President of Retail to oversee and continue to drive these new strategies. - 5) Employ focused cost reduction.
-We have eliminated many annual expenses, including a restructuring of home office employees in July 2011 to decrease general and administrative expenses and a restructuring of our field organization in April 2012 to better align our restaurant and retail operations under central leadership.
+We have eliminated many annual expenses, including a restructuring of home office employees in June 2011 to decrease general and administrative expenses and a restructuring of our field organization in April 2012 to better align our restaurant and retail operations under central leadership.
 We also completed the first phase of a labor management system which helps Store Managers better direct weekly training, productivity, and execution.
 Additionally, we completed the rollout of our transportation management system, which we believe will improve efficiency in the distribution of our retail merchandise.
-As a result of these and other initiatives, operating income increased as a percentage of revenues from 6.9% in fiscal 2011 to 7.4% in fiscal 2012. - 6) Enhance shareholder value using a balanced approach to capital allocation.
-We repaid \$25.1 million in long term debt.
-Direct shareholder return was enhanced by the repurchase of 265,538 shares of our common stock and an 80% increase in our quarterly dividend to \$0.40 per quarter.
-During fiscal 2012, we also reinvested approximately \$80.2 million in the Company through capital expenditures.
+As a result of these initiatives and others, operating income, adjusted for charges related to severance and the proxy contest, [] as a percentage of revenues from 6.9% in fiscal 2011 to [] in fiscal 2012. - 6) Enhance shareholder value using a balanced approach to capital allocation.
+We repaid [] million in long term debt.
+Direct shareholder return was enhanced by the repurchase of [] shares of our common stock and an 80% increase in our quarterly dividend to \$0.40 per quarter.
+During fiscal 2012, we also reinvested approximately [] million in the Company through capital expenditures.

-We believe successful execution of these initiatives is evident in our financial performance.
-Operating income and earnings per share (EPS), adjusted for \$1.7 million in severance and \$5.2 million in proxy expenses and on a comparable 52-week basis, were \$188.1 million and \$4.34, respectively, which marked increases of 11.6% and 13.9%, respectively, over comparable measures for fiscal 2011.
+We believe successful exec ution of t hese initiatives is evident in our financial performance.
+Operating incor me and earnings per share (EPS), adjusted for [] million in severance and 1[] million in proxy expenses and on a comparable 52-week basis, were [] million and [], respectively, whic h marked increases of [] and [], respectively, over comparable measures for fiscal 2011.1